ros2/design/articles/101_build_tool.md

 `catkin_make` is provided by the ROS package `catkin` which contains the build system for ROS 1.
 It has been designed as the successor of `rosbuild` for ROS Fuerte.

-The tool invoked CMake only a single time and uses CMake's `include` function to process all packages in a single context.
+The tool invokes CMake only a single time and uses CMake's `include` function to process all packages in a single context.
-While this is an efficient approach since all targets across all packages can be parallelized it comes with a significant disadvantages.
+While this is an efficient approach since all targets across all packages can be parallelized it comes with significant disadvantages.
-Due to the single context all function names, targets and tests share a single namespace across all packages and on a larger scale easily leads to collisions.
+Due to the single context all function names, targets and tests share a single namespace across all packages and on a larger scale this easily leads to collisions.
-The single context is also subject to side effect between the packages and sometimes requires to add additional target dependencies across package boundaries.
+The single context is also subject to side effects between the packages and sometimes requires to add additional target dependencies across package boundaries.

 ### catkin_make_isolated